elasticio/elasticio.github.io/content/_components/flow-linking/index.md

 ## General information
 ### Environment variables

-There is no need to set up any environment variables manually..
+There is no need to set up any environment variables manually.

 However, the component needs the next environment variables:
 - `ELASTICIO_API_URI`